cypnk/Anime-List/README.md

 Haunted Junction *1997*
 Hayate no Gotoku! *2007, 2009, 2012, 2013, 2014*
 Heavy Object *2015*
+Heion Sedai no Idaten-tachi (The Idaten Deities Know Only Peace) *2021*
 Hello!
 Sandybell *1981*
 Hensuki *2019*
 Hi no Tori 2772: Ai no Kosumozon (Phoenix 2772) *1980*